-Other scientific personnel
+Other scientific personnel (OSP) at universities

-Funding for the appointment of other scientific personnel, such as AIOs (doctor training to be a specialist), ANIOs (doctor not training to be a specialist), or personnel with a university master's degree or a Dutch drs. or ir. title, can only be requested if funding for a PhD student or postdoc is also requested.
+Funding for the appointment of other scientific personnel, such as AIOS (doctor training to be a specialist), ANIOS (doctor not training to be a specialist), or personnel with a university master's degree or a Dutch drs. or ir. title, can only be requested if funding for a PhD student or postdoc is also requested.
 A maximum of € 100,000 can be requested.